-- The province is also one of the most reliant on agriculture as a part of its economy, with 3.5% of the workforce directly employed by the sector.
-Only Prince Edward Island and Saskatchewan have a higher dependence on agricultural employment.
+Manitoba was the sixth-largest agriculture sector employer in Canada, employing 24,700 workers in 2017.
+The province is also heavily economically reliant on agriculture, with 3.7% of the workforce directly employed by the sector.
+Only Prince Edward Island and Saskatchewan have a higher reliance on agricultural employment.

-- Between now and 2025, strong production growth in the province’s grain and oilseed, beef, and swine industries will increase its labour need.
-However, the labour supply is expected to shrink during this time, which could leave as many as 4,900 jobs unfilled and prevent this vital part of Manitoba’s economy from reaching its full potential.
+Between now and 2029, strong production growth in the province’s grain and oilseed, beef, and swine industries will increase its labour need.
+However, the labour supply is expected to shrink during this time, which could leave as many as 5,300 jobs unfilled and prevent this vital part of Manitoba’s economy from reaching its full potential.

 For more information, download the fact sheet or the full report.